pipeops-dev/pipeops-docs/docs/overview.md

 Explore the powerful features that PipeOps offers:

 - **Application Deployment**: Easily deploy and manage your applications in your preferred cloud provider.
-- **Cluster Deployment**: Seamlessly provision and manage clusters to support your applications.
+- **Server Deployment**: Seamlessly provision and manage servers to support your applications.
 - **Scalability**: Scale your infrastructure effortlessly to meet the demands of your growing applications.
 - **Automation**: Leverage automation capabilities to streamline repetitive tasks.